top of page

 asha.jpg

 Carrie grew up in upstate New York.
 She received her undergraduate degree in speech-language pathology from Iona College in New Rochelle, NY.
-She received her master’s degree in communication disorders and sciences from Gallaudet University, where she specialized in Deaf studies.
+She received her master’s degree from Gallaudet University, where she specialized in Deaf studies.
 She has received advanced training in the areas of AAC (Augmentative and Alternative Communication), feeding disorders, early language intervention, American Sign Language (ASL), Childhood Apraxia of Speech (CAS), sensory oral motor approach to feeding and speech, and Orofacial Myofunctional Disorders (OMD).
-Carrie has been a Speech Language Pathologist for nearly 20 years.

-She is passionate about working with individuals who require AAC devices and equipment to communicate including those with multiple disabilities and complex physical impairments who require alternative access to communication device (i.e., switches, eye gaze).
+Carrie is passionate about working with individuals who require AAC devices and equipment to communicate including those with multiple disabilities and complex physical impairments who require alternative access to communication device (i.e., switches, eye gaze).
 Carrie helps clients learn effective communication strategies to express themselves and form meaningful relationships while using their AAC system.

 Carrie offers a fun, play-based, and family-friendly approach.
 She enjoys finding solutions to help her clients feel confident communicating their wants and needs and training family/caregivers.
 Seeing positive growth in her clients and their families is just one of the many reasons why Carrie loves her job.